Home | About USIG | What's New | Events

 G. Control of Organization

-Associations and foundations are not stock companies, so there is no possibility that private persons or entities could own them.
-The law does not, however, prevent other organizations or persons from controlling not-for-profit organizations.
-The founder (natural or legal person) of a foundation can be the only board member.
+Associations and foundations are not companies; therefore there is no possibility that single private persons or entities can obtain ownership in a legal sense as members.
+The law does not, however, prevent other organizations or persons from controlling NPOs.

 V. Tax Laws